-We have some company housing available for accelerated students that you may be able to stay in.
-If these facilities are all booked during your training, there are a number of hotels in the area we have worked with to help you receive a competitive rate during your stay.
+We have some housing available for accelerated students that you may be able to stay in.
+If these facilities are booked during your training, there are a number of hotels in the area that offer discounted Thrust Flight rates.

-Am I too old to be an airline pilot?
+Am I too old to become an airline pilot?

 While the decision is up to you, it’s important to know that airlines have a mandatory retirement age of 65.
-Since they have to invest a great deal of money in each pilot in order for them to receive their type rating they are incentivized to hire younger pilots so they get a better return on that investment.
+They invest a great deal of training dollars in each pilot, so they are incentivized to hire younger pilots to get a better return on that investment.

-Don’t let that discourage you, however, from making a career change in order to become a pilot.
+However, don’t let that discourage you from making a career change in order to become a pilot.
 We’ve trained many middle-aged pilots who were hired by the airlines.

 You should also factor in the minimum hours required to reach the airlines.
 You’ll need 1,500 hours of flight time.
 For most pilots going from zero hours, this will take about 2 years.

 What licenses do I need to get paid to fly?

 To be paid to fly you’ll need a commercial pilot certificate.
 To reach that point you’ll need a private pilot certificate and over 200 hours of flight time.